Skip to content

-How our Employment Law Team helped to negotiate a favourable settlement on behalf of an employer who had been accused of pregnancy and maternity discrimination as well as unfair and wrongful dismissal.
+How our Employment Law solicitors helped to negotiate a favourable settlement on behalf of an employer who had been accused of pregnancy and maternity discrimination.
+This also included a claim of unfair and wrongful dismissal.
+Therefore, we provided employer advice on pregnancy and maternity discrimination and advised on unfair dismissal laws for employers to be aware of.

 Eliza ran a stationery supplies company and employed Sue as her part-time Office Manager.